didiberman/terraform-k8s-argocd-cicd-pipeline/README.md

 2. Add your `HCLOUD_TOKEN` to GitHub Secrets (optional, used if extending CI for Infra).
 3. The **GitHub Action** will automatically build the app and update the `k8s/deployment.yaml` file with the new image tag.
 4. Install ArgoCD on your cluster and apply `k8s/argocd-app.yaml`.

-## 🤝 Contributing
-Feel free to open issues or PRs to improve this template!